nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * `ITEM_INDEX` should be within one of the index for ItemList.
 * `QUANTITY` should be >= 0.
 * The `START_DATE` and `END_DATE` must be in YYYY-MM-DD format.
+* Each item can only be borrowed for a maximum of 7 days.
 * `END_DATE` must be either the same as `START_DATE` or a later date.
 * Borrower will borrow at `START_DATE` 00:01 HRS and return at `END_DATE` 2359 HRS.